DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 The outstation residents’ encounters with satellite internet, as recounted in previous chapters, was aided and shaped by our efforts.
-Assistance with software downloads and passwords, the cables, ink and spare parts we provided, our dealings with installers, and a myriad of other small tasks, impacted on the residents’ experience of the internet.
+Assistance with software downloads and passwords, the cables, ink and spare parts we provided, our dealings with installers, and myriad other small tasks, impacted on the residents’ experience of the internet.
 The Home Internet Project thus involved what can be considered a unique ‘terms of use’ – albeit a consultative one – in that those who